 For hundreds of centuries, mystical Hindu sages and seers have expounded their religion’s most important spiritual teachings throughout the enchanted lands of India.
 Unlike any other place on earth, an unquenchable thirst for God pervades the mystical country where citizens value eternal truth above all else.
 When one explores teachings from the world’s oldest religion, regardless of their faith-based beliefs, it is certain that they’ll find a seemingly endless variety of spiritual wisdom that’s relevant to their own life.
 Assuredly, one of religion’s most important lessons revolves around the two parts of ourselves and the silent witness within.
 In the Upanishads, one of Hinduism’s most sacred texts, this truth is brought to life with a beautiful yet simple metaphor:

 Two birds living together, each the friend of the other, perch upon the same tree.
 Of these two, one eats the sweet fruit of the tree, but the other simply looks on without eating.”

 While it may be easy to assume that an enigmatic combination of body and mind makes us who we are as individuals, the truth is that we all have an eternally unchanging part of ourselves that is who we are at the core of our beings.
-As the great Hindu mystics and ancient scriptures have told us, it is only by pulling back the veil of ignorance and ego that we can realize our truest-self as the silent witness within and begin enjoying the life-affirming benefits that come with this understanding.
+As the great Hindu mystics and ancient scriptures have told us, it is only by pulling back the ego’s veil of ignorance that we can realize our truest self as the silent witness within and begin enjoying the life-affirming benefits that come with this understanding.

 The Illusionary Self: